 5-HT7 and Cardiovascular.
 The 5-HT7 receptor seems to have some interaction with the cardiovascular system.
 It is expressed in cardiac muscles and surrounding vasculature and has been shown to regulate the flow of blood within tissues and organs of the body.
 Activation of the receptor induces tachycardia as well as hypotension through vasodilation (De Vries et al., 1999, Villalon et al., 1997).
 Conversely, antagonist of the receptor leads to increased mean arterial pressure and hypertension (Damaso et al., 2007).

 5-HT7 and Pain.
 The 5-HT7 receptor is expressed by primary afferent fibers and GABAergic neurons in the spine, suggesting a potential role in the sensory system (Viguier et al., 2013).
-A review of the literature surrounding this field has demonstrated differential mediation of various sources of pain.
+A review of the literature surrounding this field has demonstrated differential mediation of various sources of pain (cites).
 In regards to localization, injections of agonists for 5-HT7 have induced antinociceptive effects at the spinal cord but pronociceptive effects in the peripheral nervous system (Brenchat et al., 2012).
 Accordingly, spinal administration of antagonists was shown to block antinociceptive effects of morphine, signifying that they may interact through similar pathways (Dogrul, Ossipov, & Porreca, 2009).
 In regards to quality of pain, agonists were able to markedly reduce thermal pain but were ineffective against mechanical pain (Viguier et al., 2012).
 These results suggest that neuronal phenotypes may play a role in determining the modulatory action of 5-HT7 ligands.

 Discussion

-In the current work, we utilize text mining and co-occurrence analyses to uncover and summarize important relationships between serotonin receptors and their behavioral functions, based on an extensive corpus of serotonin literature.
+In the current work, wWe capitalized on text mining and co-occurrence analyses to uncover and summarize important relationships between serotonin receptors and their behavioral functions, based on an extensive corpus of serotonin literature.
 Utilizing a multi-step rule algorithm, we identified receptors with high precision and coverage, and combined these results with keyword-based searches of specific topics of study in order to identify significant positive co-occurrence relationships.
 Overall, our results yielded 69 significant co-occurrences, with significant behavioral topic relationships found for all but one of our 14 serotonin receptors of interest.
 These results then guided our literature review elucidating the specific lines of research which may have contributed to these relationships existing in our corpus of causal 5-HT receptor literature.

-Our meta-analytic findings and reviews derive several key takeaways.
-First, the current work demonstrates key differences between serotonin receptor subtypes, as seen by their distinct relationships in existing literature to specific behavioral functions.
-While much research aims to assess serotonin broadly without attention to receptor subtypes, the current meta-analysis validates the need for attention to be given to the study of specific receptors.
+Our meta-analytic findings and reviews provide several key takeaways.
+First, while much research aims to assess serotonin broadly without attention to receptor subtypes, the current meta-analysis validates the need for attention to be given to the study of specific receptors.
 Second, our results may provide an informative guide for future research on serotonin receptors.
-We highlight several critical receptor-function relationships which have been explored, and discuss the current state of research on those relationships.
+We highlight several critical receptor-function relationships which have been explored, and briefly discuss the current state of research on those relationships.
 These quantifiably distinct relationships may therefore be of assistance to researchers designing novel studies within the research domain of 5-HT.
 Third, our work builds on contemporary efforts to further blend neuroscience with natural language processing, and on more general efforts to examine and analyze large bodies of scientific literature using natural language computational approaches.
-By performing a rather simple assessment of the significance of co-occurrences between receptors and a set a priori list of behavioral topics, our study demonstrates the ability of text mining analyses to examine key patterns and trends in important neuroscientific domains, such as that of serotonin.
+By performing a straightforward assessment of the significance of co-occurrences between receptors and a set a priori list of behavioral topics, our study demonstrates the ability of text mining analyses to examine key patterns and trends in important neuroscientific domains, such as that of serotonin.

 Limitations.